07: Stans to Sachseln

 The urge grips you, imperious, to flee these soulless vegetal shadows, to find the benevolent clarity of the open skies.

-Section 2: Between the half-cantons of Unterwalden.
+Section 2: Between the Half-Cantons of Unterwald

-Overview of the Route’s Challenges: A gently undulating course that is not too demanding, featuring a descent into the plains followed by an ascent on the other side towards the hills.
+Overview of the route’s challenges: A gently undulating course that is not too demanding, featuring a descent into the plains followed by an ascent on the other side towards the hills.

 Up until now, it had become customary to immerse oneself in landscapes often imbued with magic along Swiss trails.
 However, we are now faced with disillusionment.
 This reality is not unique to this Camino de Santiago route, as pilgrims cannot expect extraordinary moments at every turn; their journey is fleeting.
 Thus, the modest path winding through the undergrowth gives way to a wide dirt road stretching far under the canopy.
 In this setting, the beauty of the forest and the light are absent.